-This uniquely multidisciplinary, 3-year, English-taught Bachelor’s will prepare you for an exciting career as researcher, consultant, engineer or entrepreneur in almost any area of science and tech.
+This uniquely multidisciplinary Bachelor’s will prepare you for an exciting career as researcher, consultant, engineer or entrepreneur in almost any area of science and tech.

-The 3-year English-taught Bachelor’s in Applied Mathematics will equip you to bring mathematical clarity to complex societal challenges in mobility, technology, banking, healthcare or the environment.
+Get theoretically and practically equipped to bring mathematical clarity to complex societal challenges in mobility, technology, banking, healthcare or the environment domain.

-The 3-year Dutch-taught Bachelor’s Applied Physics (Technische Natuurkunde) will equip you to develop fundamental knowledge of physics, converting it into working technologies that impact society.
+This Dutch-taught Bachelor’s will equip you to develop fundamental knowledge of physics, converting it into working technologies that impact society.

-Biomedical Technology is an engineering programme in which you get to design and develop a new healthcare technology.
-Think rehabilitation robots, artificial organs, medical scans, and prostheses.
+Within this Bachelor's, you will learn to design and develop new healthcare technologies, from rehabilitation robots, artificial organs, medical scans, to prostheses.

-This three-year English-taught bachelor’s will give you both the business and the IT expertise you need to help companies perform better and more sustainably in our rapidly digitalising society.
+This Bachelor’s will give you both the business and the IT expertise you need to help companies perform better and more sustainably in our rapidly digitalising society.

 How can you use cutting-edge technology to create user interaction and contribute to a better future for people and society?
-This programme will equip you to design and build innovative solutions.
+This Bachelor's will equip you to design and build innovative solutions.

 Do you want to contribute to improvements and renewal in the healthcare sector?
-Then the Health Sciences programme at the University of Twente is the right choice for you.
+Throughout this Bachelor's you will learn to look at healthcare from different perspectives.

-This 3-year English-taught Bachelor’s will equip you as an ‘intervention engineer’ skilled in combining in-depth psychological insight and technological expertise with 21st-century problem solving.
+Become an ‘intervention engineer’ skilled in combining in-depth psychological insight and technological expertise with 21st-century problem-solving.